ICD-10-CM Date Proposed by CMS

 The National Committee for Vital Health Statistics (NCVHS) has posted the final rule for 2009 on its Web site and in the Federal Register.
 Some codes discussed during the hearings but not included in the Preliminary Rule have been added and changed.
-The final rule also includes 367 additions (most of which appear in the August issue of Coding Edge), 61 revisions and 25 deletions to ICD-9-CM codes.
+The final rule also includes 367 additions (most of which appear in the August issue of Cutting Edge), 61 revisions and 25 deletions to ICD-9-CM codes.

 Go to the Federal Register Web site for more information.

 FDA Approves Flu Vaccines

 The 2008-2009 seasonal influenza vaccines, including new strains of the virus, are approved by the Food and Drug Administration (FDA), AMA eVoice reports Aug.
 14. Visit the FDA Web site for more information, including a list of vaccines and their manufacturers.
 You can also view FDA approval information for each vaccine.